trawick/ct-httpd/src/proto1/README.md

 ## Python 2.x

 2.7 is fine.
-It has not been tested with 2.6 or earlier.
+It has not been tested with Python 3 or earlier Python 2.
 Python is required for manipulation of the log config database and for performing an off-line audit of SCTs received by proxy.
 Neither of these has to be performed on the web server/proxy machine.

 Build
 =====